 Like most reptiles African Fire Skinks depend on their environment to regulate their body temperature.
 That is why the ideal temperature conditions are so important.
 The good thing is they don’t need a very large cage set up.
 Because they don’t need a large cage it is easy to keep the climate conditions inside their tank just right.

 The daytime temperature in the enclosure should be kept between 84°F and 86°F. The temperature in the basking spot should be between 92°F and 96°F. Night-time temperature can be kept as low as 70°F, but it must never fall below 65°F.

 When it comes to climate, keeping the humidity in the optimal range is very important for African Fire Skinks.
 The recommended humidity range is 60 to 70%.
-Placing a water bowl inside the tank and misting the tank will help keep the humidity in this range.
+Placing a water bowl inside the tank and misting the tank will help keep the humidity higher.
 Using a substrate that retains moisture is important to keep the enclosure humid.